tomstorey/m68k_bare_metal/README.md

 But as a lowly hobbyist that dabbles in both software and hardware and is certainly a master of neither, I find these tools quite complicated and often hard to get my head around what they are doing and how to use them.
 I want something simpler.

-## My solution
+## My Solution
 My solution to the problem was to create something (hopefully) so simple that ideally anyone else like me out there could understand how it is working, and also be able to modify it to suit their needs.

 In my solution, I want to take some C source files (and perhaps some assembly source files, too), compile them, link them together, and produce a binary image out the other side that can be loaded directly into EEPROM and placed into a system and run.

 To achieve this I have made a minimal linker script that allows you to position and dimension your ROM and RAM memories as required.
-The linker script also pulls in a reasonably vanilla flavoured `crt0` that I made.
+The linker script also pulls in a reasonably vanilla flavoured `crt0` that I made, creates the reset vector and builds an interrupt/exception vector table.

 Also included is a `Makefile` to help make building your code easier.
-Essentially the only thing you need to do with the Makefile is list each of the object file names that will be linked together to produce your binary (the compiler, `gcc` in my case, takes care of working out the details).
+Essentially the only thing you need to do with the Makefile is list each of the object file names that will be linked together to produce your binary (the compiler, `gcc` in my case, takes care of working out the details including dependencies for C source files).

 Other than that, you just start writing code and run `make`!
 I think that's pretty simple.